Petronor

 Petróleos del Norte S.A.
 (Petronor) is a Spanish oil and gas company based in Muskiz, Basque Country.
 The company was established on 30 November 1968.
-From 1976 to 1981 its executive manager was Nemesio Fernández-Cuesta.
+From 1976 to 1981, its executive manager was Nemesio Fernández-Cuesta.

-It is owned by Repsol (85.98%) and Kutxabank (14.02%).
+It is owned by Repsol (85.98%), and Kutxabank (14.02%).

+History

+Petronor was founded on November 30, 1968, with the participation of Basque bourgeoisie figures such as Javier Ybarra, Fernando Ybarra, Pedro Careaga or Alfonso de Churruca -the latter being the president of CAMPSA.
+The company was born with the aim of building an oil refinery in the north of Spain, after having received authorization to do so from the Franco regime.
+At the beginning of the 1970s, the shareholders of Petronor included Gulf Oil, Campsa, Río Gulf-Explosivos Río Tinto and several financial institutions in Biscay.

+Sponsorship

+Between 2008 and 2015, Petronor was the main kit sponsor of Spanish football club Athletic Club.